Von Maur: 1990s–2000s

-Von Maur successfully entered the Chicago market in 1994 with a 207000 sqft flagship store at Yorktown Center in Lombard, Illinois.
-Von Maur currently has 7 stores in Illinois, more than any other state.
-From there, the company expanded its geographic reach into Indiana, Kansas, Kentucky, Minnesota, and Nebraska during the late 1990s and early 2000s while closing stores in Bettendorf, Iowa and Muscatine, Iowa, during this period.
+Von Maur successfully entered the Chicago market in 1994 with a 207000 sqft flagship store at Yorktown Center in Lombard, Illinois, taking over space there formerly occupied by Wieboldt's.
+Von Maur currently has seven stores in Illinois, more than any other state.
+From there, the company expanded its geographic reach into Indiana, Kansas, Kentucky, Minnesota, and Nebraska during the late 1990s and early 2000s while closing stores in Bettendorf, Iowa, and Muscatine, Iowa, during this period.
 In 2004 Von Maur expanded into Michigan by taking over two mall locations of the defunct Jacobson's chain (The Briarwood Mall in Ann Arbor, Michigan, and Laurel Park Place in Livonia, Michigan).
 In late 2005 it opened a store at Polaris Fashion Place in Columbus, Ohio, the 23rd store in the chain.
 On January 31, 2007, Von Maur closed its store at Westdale Mall in Cedar Rapids, Iowa, which brought the store count down to 22.

-On December 5, 2007, the Von Maur location in Westroads Mall in Omaha, Nebraska was the site of a terror attack when a mentally ill teenager entered the store with an assault rifle, killing 8 and injuring six more before killing himself.
+On December 5, 2007, the Von Maur location in Westroads Mall in Omaha, Nebraska, was the site of a mass shooting when a 19-year-old man entered the store with an assault rifle, killing 8 and injuring six more before killing himself.

-On Saturday, September 13, 2008, Von Maur opened its 23rd store, a 140000 sqft store in Phase II of The Greene, a project of Steiner Associates in Dayton, OH.
+On Saturday, September 13, 2008, Von Maur opened its 23rd store, a 140000 sqft store in Phase II of The Greene, a project of Steiner Associates in Dayton, Ohio.

-The 24th store at the Corbin Park Lifestyle Center in Overland Park, Kansas had its soft opening on Monday, November 3, 2008 and the grand opening on Saturday, November 8, 2008.
+The 24th store at the Corbin Park Lifestyle Center in Overland Park, Kansas, had its soft opening on Monday, November 3, 2008, and the grand opening on Saturday, November 8, 2008.